BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit the Marshall Islands for calm seas and sunshine?
+When is the absolute best time to visit the Marshall Islands for calm seas and minimal rain?

 What's the deal with currency and tipping in the Marshalls?

-The US Dollar is the official currency here, so you won't need to worry about currency exchange.
+The US Dollar is the official currency here, so no need to worry about exchange rates!
 Tipping isn't a deeply ingrained custom like in some Western countries, but it's always appreciated for exceptional service.
-A small gratuity for hotel staff, tour guides, or boat captains who go above and beyond will be warmly received.
+If you receive outstanding help from a guide, boat captain, or hotel staff, a small gratuity (perhaps 5-10%) is a thoughtful gesture that goes a long way.

-How do I get between the different atolls, and is it easy to navigate?
+How do I get around between the islands, and what should I expect?

 What is the cheapest month to visit Marshall Islands?